 Otherwise, you can just do what we did, and take the standard tour which lasts around twenty minutes, and offers lovely views of the city.

 Prater Park itself is also a lot of fun, especially for families.
 There are rides, an arcade, a Madame Tussauds and a number of places where you can get food.
-One thing to be aware of though is that it attractions aren’t open that late all year round, so check opening times on the official website before you go to avoid disappointment.
+One thing to be aware of though is that the attractions aren’t open as late all year round, so check opening times on the official website before you go to avoid disappointment.

 For the wheel, there is a fee to ride it, and it’s also included on the Vienna Pass.
 You can also purchase tickets in advance here.